+So how has procurement evolved over the years?
 We’d be here all day if we discussed every single change that has taken place in the world of procurement over the past millennium and beyond, which is why we’ve highlighted just three of the most significant alterations below.

 1. A more strategic approach to supply chain management

 Charles Babbage had the right idea for what was needed back in 1832, but supply chain management has become much more structured over the following years.